xizon/Uix-Page-Builder/readme.txt

 You will find **"Uix Page Builder Attributes"** settings in a meta box in your WordPress backend when you create a new page or when you are editing an existing one.
 This box is usually directly above the "Publish" meta box.

-3. (Optional) Handles builder controls of backend template usage so that we can use our own templates instead of the plugin.

-  Backend templates are in the <strong>"uix-page-builder-sections"</strong> folder.
-Includes custom "css, js, php" files.
-If you want to custom your builder controls of backend for your theme, then just copy them from the directory  <strong>"/wp-content/plugins/uix-page-builder/uix-page-builder-sections/"</strong> to your theme directory  <strong>"/wp-content/themes/{your-theme}/"</strong>.

 == Frequently Asked Questions ==